atomix/atomix.github.io/atomix/docs/installation.md

 java -jar atomix-standalone-server.jar 123.456.789.1:8700 -join 123.456.789.0:8700
 ```

-### Configuring a standalone server
+### Configuring a Standalone Server

 Replicas support a number of configuration options that are typically configurable via the [`AtomixReplica.Builder`][AtomixReplica.Builder] API.
-WHen running a standalone Atomix server, the same properties can be configured by passing a properties file as the `-config` to the server.
+When running a standalone Atomix server, the same properties can be configured by passing a properties file as the `-config` to the server.

 ```
 java -jar atomix-standalone-server.jar 123.456.789.1:8700 -bootstrap -config atomix.properties
 ```

 {% include common-links.html %}

+[standalone-server-jar]: http://search.maven.org/remotecontent?filepath=io/atomix/atomix-standalone-server/{{ site.atomix-version }}/atomix-standalone-server-{{ site.atomix-version }}-shaded.jar